Shresht7/markdown-slots/README.md

 ### Action-Readme

-The description, inputs and outputs table are placed in slots using this action!
-See the [action-readme workflow](./.github/workflows/action-readme.yml)
+The description, inputs and outputs table of this README are placed in slots using this action!
+See the [action-readme workflow](./.github/workflows/action-readme.yml) for more details.

 <details>
   <summary>Click here to see the workflow</summary>